Houses for Sale in Pulborough

-A one bedroom second floor retirement apartment which benefits from a lift, communal lounge, laundry room, gardens, and a development manager.
+A one bedroom second floor retirement apartment which benefits from a lift, communal lounge, laundry room, and gardens..
 It is well placed in Pulborough village with easy access to local shops, pubs, medical centre and restaurants.
 The mainline railway station offers a service to London and the South Coast.
 The apartment is offered for sale with no-ongoing chain.

 Pulborough is a large village in West Sussex, and it looks out over the River Arun across a large flood plain to the backdrop of the South Downs, very close to the South Downs National Park.
 Historically, it was the largest Roman settlement North of the South Downs, and was used as a fording place over the River Arun as it was on the Roman road from Chichester to London.
 Pulborough was noted in the Domesday Book, after the Norman Conquest.